Iteo/hooked_bloc/README.md

   The test should show that your fix corrects the problem.
 You can start with straightforward test and then think about potential edge cases or other places that can be broken.

-- Add it to the README and write documentation for it.
+- Add it to the README and write documentation for it

   If your fix changed behavior of the library or requires any other extra steps from user, this should be full described in README.